aws-ia/terraform-aws-eks-blueprints/UPGRADE-5.0.md

 - Fargate profile variable `var.fargate_profiles` definition has been updated to match that used by [`terraform-aws-eks/modules/fargate-profile](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/fargate-profile)
 - Self-managed node group sub-module has been replaced with the implementation provided by [`terraform-aws-eks/modules/self-managed-node-group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/self-managed-node-group)
 - Self-managed node group variable `var.self_managed_node_groups` definition has been updated to match that used by [`terraform-aws-eks/modules/self-managed-node-group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/self-managed-node-group)
+- EKS managed node group sub-module has been replaced with the implementation provided by [`terraform-aws-eks/modules/eks-managed-node-group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/eks-managed-node-group)
+- EKS managed node group variable `var.eks_managed_node_groups` definition has been updated to match that used by [`terraform-aws-eks/modules/eks-managed-node-group](https://github.com/terraform-aws-modules/terraform-aws-eks/tree/master/modules/eks-managed-node-group)
+- The EKS module has been renamed from `aws_eks` to `eks` to follow the naming convention of the module itself

 ## Additional changes